dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 ### Proto-Language was Ephemeral and Chaotic

-As for language, IMO, the development of spoken language was far more fluid, chaotic and than historians realize.
+As for language, IMO, the development of spoken language was far more fluid, chaotic and ephemeral than historians realize.
 Remember, the average age at this point was pretty low, with some exceptions.
 The paleo diet really is healthy for a reason, so we really gotta give credit where credit is due.
+Thanks Ug.
 The lack of sedentary lifestyles also probably gives these people a better life expectancy than we would first estimate.
+Probably not by much though.
+Those wisdom teeth really cap the shelf life at this point.

 But overall, it can be expected, with low life expectancy, high transiency and solely verbal means for transfer of knowledge, that